MathiasaurusRex/cloud-to-butt/README.md

 polarizing issue in the cloud-to-butt user community.
 Forks are free to do whatever they like.
 But officially, _this_ extension replaces only the phrase described above.
 Thank you for your concern.

+This also adds some Ricky Martin love into the mix.

 Screenshot Gallery
 ------------------